MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-reference/index.md

 | execute | To specify whether to execute the configuredatabase Ant task.
 The value is either true or false. | No | true |

 #### kind
-IBM MobileFirst Platform Foundation V8.0.0 supports four kinds of database: MobileFirst runtime uses **MobileFirstRuntime** database.
+IBM MobileFirst Foundation V8.0.0 supports four kinds of database: MobileFirst runtime uses **MobileFirstRuntime** database.
 MobileFirst Server administration service uses the **MobileFirstAdmin** database.
 MobileFirst Server's Live Update service uses the **MobileFirstConfig** database.
 By default, it is created with **MobileFirstAdmin** kind.
 MobileFirst Server push service uses the **push** database.
 Application Center uses the **ApplicationCenter** database.

 #### includeConfigurationTables
 The **includeConfigurationTables** attribute can be used only when the **kind** attribute is **MobileFirstAdmin**.
 The valid value can be true or false.
 When this attribute is set to true, the **configuredatabase** task performs database operations on both the administration service database and the Live Update service database in a single run.
 When this attribute is set to false, the **configuredatabase** task performs database operations only on the administration service database.